Places to visit in Essex

 Gardens of Easton Lodge

 - Telephone: 01371 876979

 - Opening times: Please refer to their website.

-The gardens have now largly been restored and since 2008 have been under the day-to-day of The Gardens of Easton Lodge Preservation Trust which is a Registered Charity.
+The gardens are now undergoing restoration and since 2008 have been under the day-to-day care of The Gardens of Easton Lodge Preservation Trust which is a Registered Charity.

 Please see their website www.eastonlodge.co.uk for details of the Public Open Days.

 Image from 'Views of the Seats of Noblemen and Gentlemen in England, Wales, Scotland and Ireland.
 Courtesy of British Library on Flickr.
 NKCR